Semantic memory: Statistical models

-Latent Semantic Analysis (LSA)
+Latent semantic analysis

-Perhaps the most popular of these models is Latent Semantic Analysis (LSA).
-In LSA, a T × D matrix is constructed from a text corpus where T is the number of terms in the corpus and D is the number of documents (here "context" is interpreted as "document" and only words—or word phrases—are considered as items in memory).
+One of the more popular models is latent semantic analysis (LSA).
+In LSA, a T × D matrix is constructed from a text corpus, where T is the number of terms in the corpus and D is the number of documents (here "context" is interpreted as "document" and only words—or word phrases—are considered as items in memory).
 Each cell in the matrix is then transformed according to the equation: